nualagr/dargan-health-foods/README.md

 The mobile footer consists of three **accordion elements** which appear automatically in their collapsed state.
-The **down chevron icon** indicates the hidden contents.
+The **down chevron icon** signals that there is hidden content.
 Each accordion title operates as a button to reveal and hide that accordion section's contents.
 The accordion button's font colour and background colour change when the accordion is active.
-In that state the **up chevron icon** is used to show that the button now functions to close the accordion.
+Once open the **up chevron icon** is used to indicate that the button now functions to close the accordion.

 - The 'Find Us' accordion contains the **brand logo** which operates as a